ElenaAntonelli/AIDS-patient-ml-analysis/README.md

 - K-Nearest Neighbors
 - Multi-Layer Perceptron

-The models were evaluated using cross-validation and final test-set evaluation.
+They were evaluated using repeated stratified cross-validation on the training set and a final evaluation on the test set.

 ---